Course navigation

 Create src/app/api/tasks/route.ts.
 It should export GET (return all tasks), POST (add a task with id and text), PATCH (toggle done by id), and DELETE (remove by id).
 Use an in-memory array.
 Each task has: id (number), text (string), done (boolean).

 I'll create the API route at src/app/api/tasks/route.ts with GET, POST, PATCH, and DELETE handlers using an in-memory array.
-No database needed for this.

-Verify: with dev server running, open localhost:3000/api/tasks in your browser.
+Verify: open localhost:3000/api/tasks in your browser.
 You should see [].
-If you do, the API is working.

 4

-Build the Task UI
+Build the task UI

 Two components: a form to add tasks and a list to display them.
-We tell Claude exactly what each component should do.

 Y